 Following their marriage James and Marian lived at 19, Rutland Street Belgrave, shown as “mixed, some comfortable some poor”.
 This road lies alongside the Belgrave Dock engineering works on Battersea Reach, it is possible that this is where James worked as he is shown on the 1891 census as ‘Gas Lock, Hot water fitter’, Marian has a young child James Frederick b.
 9th Feb 1890.

 By 1901 they have moved again, across the river to Battersea to 18, Kamballa Rd, which is just off the Falcon Road, Battersea and is again “fairly comfortable, good ordinary earnings”.
 James is now saying he is a ‘Blacksmith’ and they have another child, a daughter called Amy Marian b.12th June 1892 who is “afflicted with a curvature of the spine”.

-It would seem that until James’s death they were living quite a good life but sadly James died in 1910 aged just fifty and was buried in the Battersea cemetery at Morden, Surrey on 15th Nov 1910.
+It would seem that until James’s death they were living quite a good life but sadly James died of consumption in 1910 aged just fifty and was buried in the Battersea cemetery at Morden, Surrey on 15th Nov 1910.
 Two years earlier on 9th May 1908 they had buried their daughter Amy Marian in the same cemetery, she was 15 years old.

 In that same year, 1911, her youngest son, Albert Edward, aged just 8 years, travelled unaccompanied to Canada on the ship Tunisian to live with his Aunt and Uncle.
 Albert lived his life in Canada where he married and raised his family.
 Marian must have been very ill for this drastic step to be taken.

 The Asylum Years [updated Jan 2022]